Loloppe/BeatSaber_BeatmapScanner/README.md

 # BeatSaber_BeatmapScanner
-This plugin display new values on the image cover of the selected song
+This plugin display new values on a mobile UI:

-🔥 represent how hard it is to pass a map
-📐 represent % chance to bad cut (tech)
+- Difficulty algorithm (LackWiz)
+- Tech algorithm (LackWiz)
+- ScoreSaber star rating
+- BeatLeader star rating
-Peak BPM is displayed when you hover 🔥
+- Peak BPM (one-hand)
+- Slider count
+- Crouch wall count
+- Reset count (can be misleading)
+- If the map got any V3 element (arc and/or chain)

 Configuration include:
+- Turning on/off the UI and the handle
 - Build-in ImageCoverExpander
-- Old/new difficulty value trigger
 - Color steps + filters

 To do:
 - Port the plugin to ChroMapper as an overlay
 - Better algorithm

+License linked to this project:
+- BetterSongList
+- ImageCoverExpander
+- ppCurve
+- SliceDetails
+- SliceVisualizer